WHO WE ARE

 If you live in the general area of Ithaca, New York you may be interested to know that there is an exploratory meeting on Monday, June 24th to gauge interest in forming a local chapter in Central New York.
 Check out the particulars on the Local Chapters page!

 Starting Monday, January 28, 2019, services at the Cathedral are suspended due to continuing renovations in the central nave.
 These renovations are expected to last 12 months.
 Follow this link to the Full List of temporary locations of the Cathedral's various services.
-Read the Cathedral announcement in español.
-Read in English.
+Read the Cathedral announcement in Español or read it in English.

 WHAT WE DO

 Providing information and encouragement to past and future pilgrims is key to ensuring they expand their knowledge of the Camino and have a positive experience along The Way.
+We are the only American organization that issues pilgrim credentials.
 On our website you can learn about Camino history, statistics and route overviews, as well as find answers to your questions in our FAQs.
 In “La Concha,” our quarterly member newsletter, we publish articles, book reviews, photographs and news about American Pilgrims on the Camino and the Camino itself.
-Finally, we have a dynamic Facebook group where the exchange of ideas and information soars every day.
+Finally, we invite you to join our dynamic Facebook group where the exchange of ideas and information soars every day.

 The Spirit of the Camino